Juris Doctor

 For all other required courses, grades are distributed according to Table B.

-Grading tables can be found in Appendix 1.
+Grading tables can be found in the appendix.

 Grading Curves

-In applying the curve, professors will use the distribution of grades with reference to class size as shown in the tables located in Appendix 1.
+In applying the curve, professors will use the distribution of grades with reference to class size as shown in the tables located in the appendix.
 Professors may petition a Dean to slightly deviate from the curve in classes where a strict application of the curve would not properly measure student performance.

 Law Student Registration with the Committee of Bar Examiners of The State Bar of California